juji-io/docs/docs/index.md

   to write, compile, and preview AI chatbots using a high-level, [chatbot scripting language](reference).
 So you don't even have to be a nerd to use the IDE, just someone with an intermediate level of understanding of simple computer language.
 These days a good chunk of peeps can handle the IDE pretty well.
 That means even the most complex of Juji's elements is probably less complex than the 'basic' chatbot engines of some of our more illustrious competitors.

-  **[Juji API](api)** enables software engineers to embed Juji AI chatbots in
+  **[Juji API](api)** enables **application developers** (e.g., someone
-    different applications (e.g., mobile or web-based
+    who is familiar with Javascript or Python) to embed Juji AI chatbots in different applications (e.g., mobile or web-based applications).
-    applications).
 While Juji Studio supports the rapid creation and customization of an AI chatbot, [Juji
     API](https://docs.juji.io/api/) allows rapid and easy integration
     of such a chatbot into third-party applications.
 With our rock-solid API Juji bots can be integrated just about anywhere.

 ## **Get Started on Juji**